Financial Samurai

 Asset allocation by gender and age group - How High Net Worth Individuals Invest: Their Asset Allocation Breakdown

-Some key points from the second chart:
+Some key points from the second chart about asset allocation:

 • Men are only slightly more aggressive than Women with their stock allocation